Orthonychidae: Lifespan

 In accordance with their nonseasonal, warm rainforest habitat, logrunners can be very long-lived.
 The chowchilla, the sole species with any banding data, has an average lifespan of around five years and has been known to live for seventeen.

+Distribution

+The Australian logrunner lives in the humid lowland forest along the eastern coast of Australia.
+The Papuan logrunner is found in Indonesia and Papua New Guinea's tropical montane forests.
+Chowchillas live in the rain forests of northeastern Queensland.